SynTexDZN/homebridge-syntex/README.md

 - `platform` is always `SynTexMagicHome`
 - `logDirectory` The path where your logs are stored.
 - `cacheDirectory` The path where your data is stored.
+- `port` To access the bridge website.

 ### Optional Parameters
-- `port` To control your accessory over HTTP calls.
 - `language` You can use your country initials if you want to change it *( Currently supported: `us`, `en`, `de` )*
 - `debug` For further information because of troubleshooting and bug reports.